-The spectacle takes place in the Chapel of St Ignatius Loyola (left transept) and begins with the strains of choral music, which herald the start of a carefully choreographed light-show, the climax of which is the lowering of the painting to reveal a statue of the Spanish saint and founder of the Society of Jesus.
+The spectacle takes place in the Chapel of St Ignatius Loyola (left transept) and begins with the strains of choral music, heralding the start of a carefully choreographed light-show, the climax of which is the lowering of the painting above the altar to reveal a statue of the Spanish saint and founder of the Society of Jesus.
 What is now on display is a silver-painted stucco statue; the original solid-silver statue, the work of Pierre Legros (1666-1719), was melted down by the French army in 1798, during the occupation of Rome by Napoleon’s forces.

 The painting is believed to be the work of Andrea Pozzo (1642-1709), a Jesuit lay-brother, who designed the whole chapel between 1695 and 1700.
 In the upper section of the painting Christ presents St Ignatius with a standard bearing the monogram of the name of Jesus.